-I plan to Everest two hills that share the same summit.
-They’re both very steep, meaning that I gain height quickly, but they’re physically hard.
-Kop Hill (1km at c.10% average, 25% max) requires 89 repetitions and Whiteleaf Hill (1.3km at c.10% average, 25% max) requires 70 repetitions.
+I planned to Everest two hills that shared the same summit.
+They were both very steep, meaning that I gained height quickly, but they were physically hard.
+Kop Hill (1km at c.10% average, 25% max) required 89 repetitions and Whiteleaf Hill (1.3km at c.10% average, 25% max) required 70 repetitions.

-If successful, I estimate the ride will take c.44 hours, including breaks.
-I will ride c.370km (230 miles).
+I estimated the ride would take c.44 hours, including breaks.
+I would have ridden c.370km (230 miles).

-I plan to take two 45 minute ‘micro-sleeps’ during the second Everesting, with 30 minutes held in reserve if needed.
+I planned to take two 45 minute ‘micro-sleeps’ during the second Everesting, with 30 minutes held in reserve if needed.

-I’m giving myself a 50% chance of success, despite feeling well prepared.
-This is undoubtedly the hardest thing I’ve attempted, by some margin.
+I gave myself just a 50% chance of success, despite feeling well prepared – this proved to be a fair guess!
+This is undoubtedly the hardest non-multi stage ride that I’ve attempted, by some margin.

 That’s a question I’ve asked myself repeatedly!
-Having Everested five times already (including on Whiteleaf Hill in 2016), I’m drawn to the questions ‘What if I just kept going?
+Having Everested five times (now six – see above), already (including on Whiteleaf Hill in 2016), I’m drawn to the questions ‘What if I just kept going?
 What am I capable of?’